CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 **Compatibility**

-The OT and its components to be procured should implement common standards of the respective technology and be compatible with other systems in accordance with these standards.
+The OT and its components to be procured should implement common standards of the respective technology and be compatible with other systems according to these standards.
 To this end, these should support, if possible, established, commercially available information security mechanisms.

 ** Abandon superfluous product features **